Snoqualmie Falls

 The Snoqualmie people and their allies believed this was the last opportunity to preserve and restore this sacred place “for all people, for all time.”
 They wanted the lease terminated so that Snoqualmie Falls could return to its natural state as the principal sacred site of the Snoqualmie people where, as the elders say, “the mists of the plunging waters connect heaven and earth.”

-The Snoqualmie Preservation Initiative also focused on broader development and conservation issues crucial to ensuring protection of the Falls and the surrounding area.
-The Weyerhauser Real Estate Company (WRECO), which owned most of the land in the area, was asked to negotiate to preserve Snoqualmie Falls and the surrounding valley.
+The Snoqualmie Preservation Initiative also focused on broader development and conservation issues crucial to ensuring protection of the Falls and the surrounding area. in 1992, the Snoqualmie Falls were recognized as a Traditional Cultural Property in the National Registry, the first to be recognized in Washington State.
+The Weyerhauser Real Estate Company (WRECO), which owned most of the land in the area, was also asked to negotiate to preserve Snoqualmie Falls and the surrounding valley.
 Measures were considered that would appeal to the interests of businesses, environmentalists and native people, and that would create a blueprint for future planning.

 In January 2001, the Cascade Land Conservancy, funded by the city and county, purchased 145 acres of land near the Falls from Puget Western, Inc., owners of the Falls Crossing site.
 In March 2001, the Metropolitan King County Council unanimously approved the Snoqualmie Preservation Initiative, an agreement that would permanently protect the Falls, the watershed and the immediate area, and prohibit development on 9,000 acres of forest around the Falls.